-HERS Bryn Mawr Summer Institute participants will reside in the New Dorm (formerly Haffner Hall), Bryn Mawr College’s most recent residence hall renovation in Bryn Mawr, Pennsylvania.
+HERS Institute at Bryn Mawr College participants reside in the New Dorm (formerly Haffner Hall), Bryn Mawr College’s most recent residence hall renovation in Bryn Mawr, Pennsylvania.
 Participants have single occupancy rooms and amenities are typical of a college residence hall.
 The air-conditioned rooms are furnished with a twin-size bed, desk, chair and lamp.
 We hope you take advantage of the learning-living environment by utilizing the lounge and courtyard type spaces.
 Bed linens, towels, one pillow, and one blanket will be supplied.
 Bed linens are refreshed once a week and fresh towels will be provided daily.
 Private bathrooms are not available so we suggest bedroom slippers and perhaps, shower shoes.
 Please see the suggested packing list with additional recommendations from HERS Bryn Mawr Alumnae.

 Most meals are served in the nearby, historical Wyndham Alumnae House.
 Breakfast, lunch, and dinner are served during the week; we offer a few free nights for participants to eat dinner on their own or with new friends and colleagues.
 We recess Friday afternoon and reconvene on Sunday.
 This allows you to explore the lovely and historic Philadelphia area, which is only a 20 – 30 minute train ride away.
 Food allergies and other meal accommodations are available and addressed prior to participants’ arrival at the Institute.

 Laundry facilities are located on every floor of the New Dorm (formerly Haffner Hall).

 Residence Hall Policies:

 - HERS does not pay for meals or accommodations for early arrivals or late departures.